frovedis/frovedis/doc/manual/python/dataframe/df_agg_func.md

 It displays a pandas dataframe containing numeric column(s) with newly computed aggregates of each groups.

+**Performing aggregation along the rows where func is a dictionary:**

 For example,

-    # agg() demo with func as a dictionary
     print(fdf1.agg({"Age": ["std", "mean"]}))

 Output